-The time it takes to get pregnant varies greatly between couples.
+How long it takes to get pregnant can vary.
 If someone has stopped using contraceptives, research suggests that the time to pregnancy is between two and three menstrual cycles.
 However, around 90% of people will be pregnant within a year.

 This statistic comes from a

 Many couples take longer than this to get pregnant.
 This is not necessarily a cause for concern, but people who experience this may want to speak with their doctor.

 This article looks at how long it typically takes to get pregnant, how to improve the chances, and some of the options for infertility treatment.

 Sex and gender exist on spectrums.
 This article will use the terms “male” and “female” to refer to a person’s sex assigned at birth.

 There is no single answer for how long it takes to get pregnant.
 Each couples’ unique set of circumstances will affect their chances.

 According to the study in the BMJ, most couples conceive within

 - 30% of couples trying to conceive did so in the first month

 - 75% of couples conceived within 6 months